Man arrested after driving man to Lincoln hospital in bucket of stolen front-end loader, police say

 They arrested Evans on suspicion of felony theft, fourth-offense DUI and driving during a 15-year license revocation.

-Spilker said his BAC tested .184, more than double the legal limit, at the jail.
+Spilker said his blood-alcohol content tested 0.184%, more than double the legal limit, at the jail.

 Feds arrest armed man after remark about Boulder; he had been arrested in Lancaster County days earlier